tylerharter/cs301-projects/fall19/p10/stage2.md

+# NOT RELEASED YET, DON'T START!!!

-# Stage 2: Database Queries and Plotting
+# Stage 2: Databases and Plotting

 In this section, you'll dump your DataFrames to a SQLite database.
 You'll answer questions by doing queries on that database.
 Often,